-For example, Goldman Sachs reported that as of June 2021, 93% of its consumer loans went to people with FICO scores of at least 660.
-Discover reported that 96% of its personal loans went to borrowers with FICO scores of 660 or above as of July 2021.
+For example, Goldman Sachs reported that as of December 2021, more than 94% of its consumer loans went to people with FICO scores of at least 660.
+Discover reported that more than 91% of its personal loans went to borrowers with FICO scores of 660 or above as of December 31, 2021.

 To get a general idea of whether your credit scores are high enough to be approved for a personal loan, check which ranges your scores fall into.